w3c/wai-media-guide/transcribing.md

 Generally, you transcribe all speech and relevant non-speech sound, such as {@@ example, example, example}.
 Keep in mind that the main purpose is to provide **the information that you hear to people who cannot hear the audio**.
 That will help you know which sounds to transcribe, and which are not needed.
 The following are common practices, not requirements.

 ### Basics
-{:.no_toc}

-* Identify the speakers as relevant.
+* **Identify the speakers** as relevant.
 Often it is best to use the full name the first time and single name throughout &mdash; either first/given or last/family depending on the formality.

-* You can include relevant information about the speech.
+* You can **include relevant information about the speech**.
 For example:<br>

-{::nomarkdown}
-{% include box.html type="start" class="" %}
-{:/}

 	<em>( between gritted teeth ):</em><br>
 	I hate this computer!

-{::nomarkdown}
-{% include box.html type="end" %}
-{:/}

-* Put important non-speech sounds in parentheses, lowercase, italics, with a space before and after.
+* Put **non-speech sounds** in parentheses, lowercase, italics, with a space before and after.
 For example:<br>
 	 <em>( computer crashing into bits and parts sliding across the floor )</em>

-* When a speaker is off-screen, you can put their speech in italics.
+* When a **speaker is off-screen**, you can put their speech in italics.
 For example:<br>
 	<em>Jose: What was that awful noise?</em><br>
 	Zoe: You don't want to know.<br>
 	<em>Jose: Well, I'm coming to find out.</em>

-* Only include background music if it's important to understand the content of the video.
+* **Only include background music if** it's important to understand the content of the video.
 Use objective descriptions that indicate the mood; avoid subjective words, such as "beautiful."
 If the words in the music are important, add a musical note to the beginning and end of each caption.
 Put music information in italics.
 For example:<br>
 	<em>♪ scary music, JAWS theme ♪</em>

-* Do not emphasize a word using all capital letters, except to indicate screaming.
+* Do not emphasize a word using **all capital letters**, except to indicate screaming.
 For example:<br>
 	Jose: YOU KILLED MY NEW LAPTOP!

 ### Be True to the Audio Content
-{:.no_toc}

 * **Do not change or adapt or add to the text**.
 Transcribe what is said accurately.
    * For example, it is usually not appropriate to correct grammar or other mistakes.